rodconway/800xcx/clutch-cable-replacement.md

 * T1170085	(1)	$3.67	Spring

-Notes: Spare parts for OEM clutch cable project.
+Notes: Spare parts for OEM clutch cable project to remove Magura Hymec Clutch Assembly that did not work as needed.
+Bike still creeps after adjustments made.
+Magura was out of answers.